 What is Lease Financing?

-A lease is a simple financing structure that allows a customer to use energy efficiency equipment without purchasing it outright.
+A lease is a simple financing structure that allows a customer to use energy efficiency, renewable energy, or other generation equipment without purchasing it outright.
 The two most common types are on-balance sheet capital leases and off-balance sheet operating leases.
-Public sector organizations can also take advantage of tax-exempt leases.
+Solar leases are a unique structure available for solar energy projects, and public sector organizations can also take advantage of tax-exempt leases.
 At the end of the lease, the customer may have the option to purchase the equipment, return the equipment, or extend the contract, depending on the type of lease used.
 Lease financing is offered by many equipment manufacturers and vendors as well as third-party lessors.
 (Note that operating leases must be reported on balance sheet as of 2019-2020.)

 A lease may be a good fit if your organization...